hannamw/hannamw.github.io/index.md

 - **June 2020**: I graduated from the University of Chicago (CS and Linguistics)!
 I wrote an honors thesis on interpreting variational autoencoders for sentences, advised by [Allyson Ettinger](https://aetting.github.io/).

 ## Selected Publications
-Michael Hanna, Yonatan Belinkov, and Sandro Pezzelle.
+**Michael Hanna**, Yonatan Belinkov, and Sandro Pezzelle.
 2023.
 [When Language Models Fall in Love: Animacy Processing in Transformer Language Models](https://hannamw.github.io/papers/EMNLP_2023_LM_Animacy.pdf).
 To appear in Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). **(EMNLP 2023)**

 **Michael Hanna**, Ollie Liu, and Alexandre Variengien.
 2023.
 [How does GPT-2 compute greater-than?: Interpreting mathematical abilities in a pre-trained language model](http://arxiv.org/abs/2305.00586).
 To appear at the Thirty-seventh Conference on Neural Information Processing Systems. **(NeurIPS 2023)**

 **Michael Hanna**, Roberto Zamparelli, and David Mareček.
 2023.
 [The Functional Relevance of Probed Information: A Case Study](https://aclanthology.org/2023.eacl-main.58/).
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 835–848, Dubrovnik, Croatia.
 Association for Computational Linguistics. **(EACL 2023)**

-**Michael Hanna**, Federico Pedeni, Alessandro Suglia, Alberto Testoni, and Raffaella Bernardi.
+**Michael Hanna\***, Federico Pedeni\*, Alessandro Suglia, Alberto Testoni, and Raffaella Bernardi.
 2022.
 [ACT-Thor: A Controlled Benchmark for Embodied Action Understanding in Simulated Environments](https://aclanthology.org/2022.coling-1.495/).
 In Proceedings of the 29th International Conference on Computational Linguistics, Gyeongju, Republic of Korea.
 International Committee on Computational Linguistics. **(COLING 2022)**

-**Michael Hanna** and Ondrej Bojar.
-2021.
-[A Fine-Grained Investigation of BERTScore](https://aclanthology.org/2021.wmt-1.59/).
-In Proceedings of the Sixth Conference on Machine Translation.
-Punta Cana, Dominican Republic (Online).
-Association for Computational Linguistics. **(WMT 2021)**

 **Michael Hanna** and David Marecek.
 2021.
 [Investigating BERT’s Knowledge of Hypernymy through Prompting](https://aclanthology.org/2021.blackboxnlp-1.20/).
 In Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP.
 Punta Cana, Dominican Republic.
 Association for Computational Linguistics. **(BlackBoxNLP 2021)**